 It is recommended that you check the weather before you travel for more accurate weather forecast.

-Pistol - Any magazine-fed full-size semi-automatic service pistol with a minimal barrel length of 3.5 inches or greater is mandatory.
-Please don’t bring your sub-compact short-barrel semi-autos such as Glock 43, S&W M&P Shield, etc., for training as these will not be allowed on the firing line.
-At least 3 magazines, 5 would be better.
-Revolvers are of course permitted but bring plenty of speed loaders.
-However, the same goes for revolvers as semi-autos in that a barrel length of 3.5" (8.89cm) or greater is mandatory.
+Pistol - Any magazine-fed, full-size, semi-automatic service pistol, with a minimal barrel length of 3.5 inches or greater is mandatory.
+Please don’t bring your sub-compact, short-barrel, semi-autos such as Glock 43, S&W M&P Shield, etc., for training as these will not be allowed on the firing line.
+At least 3 magazines (5 would be better).
+Revolvers are of course permitted, but bring plenty of speed loaders.
+However, the same goes for revolvers as semi-autos in that a barrel length of 3.5" or greater is mandatory.
 Snub-nose revolvers such as the Colt Cobra, S&W Model 10, etc., will not be permitted on the firing line.

 Protection – Bring sunscreen and a ball cap (required).
 Protective eyewear is mandatory.
 Hearing protection (soft or hard or both) is also mandatory.
 Electronic hearing protection will enhance your learning experience and is highly recommended.

-Cleaning Kit - For two day or longer courses, you will need a cleaning kit for your weapon system(s) which should minimally include bore brushes, patches, bore jags, cleaning rods, cleaning fluid and lubricant (gun oil or grease) a couple of shop rags and any tools required for maintenance, disassembly and reassembly of your firearms is also recommended.
+Cleaning Kit - For two day or longer courses, you will need a cleaning kit for your weapon system(s) which should minimally include bore brushes, patches, bore jags, cleaning rods, cleaning fluid and lubricant (gun oil or grease) a couple of shop rags.
+Any tools required for maintenance, disassembly and reassembly of your firearms is also recommended.